 The Capital Improvement Program (CIP) is designed as a multi-year capital plan for Borough infrastructure to provide a transparent process for project evaluation, prioritization, funding, and construction.
-The nomination period has closed (as of October 11, 2019).
-From the project nominations received, the administration will put forth recommended projects to the Assembly on December 5, 2019.
+The public nomination period closed on October 11, 2019.
+From the project nominations received, the administration put forth recommended projects to the Assembly on December 5, 2019.
+On January 16 and 23, the Assembly held a public hearing to discuss and approve projects to be scored.
 Interested in the projects nominated by Borough residents?
 View them all below!
 Click on each drop-down menu to view by category.

 VIDEO SERIES: "Capital Improvement Program: FAQs"

 VIDEO: "CIP 2020: Recommended Projects"

 INFOGRAPHIC: How It Works

 Projects are nominated by the community at large.
 Projects must fall under the authority of the Fairbanks North Star Borough and must be nominated by a Borough resident.
 Nominations will be accepted from August 12